-This CP shall indicate the purpose of use, scope of application, and user procedures for TLS server certificates operated by Secom Trust Systems Co., Ltd. (hereinafter, "SECOM Trust Systems"), and stipulate policies concerning the certificates.
+SECOM Passport for Web EV Certification Authority Certificate Policy (hereinafter, "this CP") defines the policy on EV TLS certificates (hereinafter, "Certificates") issued by CA (hereinafter, "the CA"), which is operated by SECOM Trust Systems Co., Ltd. (hereinafter, "SECOM Trust Systems"), by specifying the purpose of use, the scope of application, and the user procedures concerning the Certificates.
 Various procedures regarding the operation and maintenance of the CA are stipulated in the SECOM Digital Certification Infrastructure Certification Practice Statement (hereinafter, "CPS").